Behaviour

 Why it doesn't teach what you think it teaches

-The idea behind punishment is that the child associates the unpleasant consequence with the behaviour and chooses differently next time.
-This requires several cognitive steps:
+Punishment relies on the child associating the consequence with the behaviour and choosing differently next time.
+That requires:

 • Remembering the consequence